Rev. Geoffrey Farrar

 Everyone can be assured of a friendly welcome at each service.

-At present, Holy Trinity has a Joint Church Council with Minstead Gardens Methodist Church – however Holy Trinity is in the process of reverting to a Parochial Church Council whilst maintaining close links with Minstead Gardens and having two joint meetings a year to discuss areas in common such as mission.
+In the past, Holy Trinity had a Joint Church Council with Minstead Gardens Methodist Church – however in 2018, Holy Trinity reverted to a Parochial Church Council whilst maintaining close links with Minstead Gardens and having two joint meetings a year to discuss areas in common such as mission.

 The congregations of the two churches give service through a number of ways – from “Holy Dusting” to organising wonderful musical and social events, supporting administratively and through governance on the JCC, gardening, flower-arranging, serving, running the Sunday School, being sidespersons, on the coffee rota, driving others to church, pastoral care and much more.